How to sew cartridge pleats in 9 steps?

 9. Attach the finished product.
 To keep the gathered fabric in its place, tie knots in the thread.
 Finally, trim excess thread.
 Next, attach the pleats using a whip stitch at the top of your skirt or neckline.

-See also Fashion Show: A Glamorous World of Style and Innovation
+See also 1950s Fashion: A Decade of Style and Glamour